TelemetryDeck/docs/guides/objective-c-setup.md

 {% notewarning "When running from Xcode, you're sending testing signals" %}

-If you app is built in `DEBUG` configuration (i.e. running from Xcode), your signals will be tagged as **Testing Signals**, meaning that you can easily filter them out later.
-You'll see them show up in the TelemetryDeck Dashboard when it is set to **Test Mode**.
+If you app is built in `DEBUG` configuration (that is running from Xcode), your signals will be tagged as **Testing Signals**, meaning that you can filter them out later.
+You'll see them show up in the TelemetryDeck Dashboard when it's set to **Test Mode**.
 {% endnotewarning %}

 ## You're all set!